dewey/birdhomie/README.md

 - Web interface for viewing detections and species
 - Species information from iNaturalist and Wikipedia
 - Visit tracking and photo galleries
+- Split visit support for tracking multiple birds in a single visit
+- Dashboard with charts and statistics visualization
 - Manual labeling interface for reviewing face annotations
 - Internationalization support (English, German)